-1. Determine if a Project qualifies for a statutory or categorical exemption when the exemption criteria has certain conditions related to VMT, The exemption statement should include the VMT analysis.

-- 2. If the project is not exempt, estimate project-level VMT by type and compare to the CEQA lead agency's VMT threshold of significance to determine if a project would have a potential significant VMT impact.
+- 1. Determine if a project qualifies for a statutory or categorical exemption when the exemption criteria has certain conditions related to VMT.
+The exemption statement should include the VMT analysis. - 2.
+If the project is not exempt, estimate project-level VMT by type and compare to the CEQA Lead Agency's VMT threshold of significance to determine if a project would have a potential significant VMT impact.
 This may be part of an Initial Study. - 3.
 If the VMT impact is less than significant, then the project may only require a Negative Declaration (assuming no other impacts are significant). - 4.
 If the VMT impact is significant, then proceed with a Mitigated Negative Declaration (MND) with inclusion of effective and feasible CEQA mitigation measures to reduce VMT to a less than significant level (assuming no other impacts are significant). - 5.
-If the VMT impact is significant and there are other significant impacts, then proceed with an Environmental Impact Report (EIR) with inclusion of effective and feasible CEQA mitigation measures to reduce VMT to a less than significant level. - If the VMT impact is significant and VMT mitigation measures do not fully reduce VMT impacts to a less than significant level, then the EIR will required a Statement of Overriding Conditions to justify approval of the project even with VMT (and possibly other) significant environmental impacts.
+If the VMT impact is significant and there are other significant impacts, then proceed with an Environmental Impact Report (EIR) with inclusion of effective and feasible CEQA mitigation measures to reduce VMT to a less than significant level. - 6.
+If the VMT impact is significant and VMT mitigation measures do not fully reduce VMT impacts to a less than significant level, then the EIR will require a Statement of Overriding Considerations to justify approval of the project even with VMT (and possibly other) significant environmental impacts.

-The "CEQA streamlining" purpose of this program is to prevent situation '6' where the only significant impact is VMT, directing the lead agency into additional time and expense of preparing an EIR and Statement of Overriding Considerations for only one significant impact, an added burden especially for affordable housing projects that rely on grants and subsidies with fixed budgets and timetables.
+The "CEQA streamlining" purpose of this program is to prevent a situation where the only significant impact is VMT (described in #6, above), directing the CEQA Lead Agency into additional time and expense of preparing an EIR and Statement of Overriding Considerations for only one significant impact, an added burden especially for affordable housing projects that rely on grants and subsidies with fixed budgets and timetables.